 Servo-Pistons

-In the first year of the pandemic I got obsessed with diaphragm pistons.
-I encourage you to go read the Exciting Tech page first if you haven't heard my spiel about these things before, but the TL;DR is "one-way-acting pneumatic or hydraulic pistons with negligible friction/stiction, and ultra-loose tolerances which enable cheap construction."
-They're great little devices.
-The two main downsides are that the seals can handle maybe 1/10th of conventional hydraulic pressures which means you're sacrificing max force in exchange for these advantages, and the seals themselves are fiddly to produce in long aspect ratios, but as I'll explain below there are viable manufacturing methods to solve that.
+In the first year of the pandemic I got a little bit obsessed with diaphragm pistons.
+I encourage you to go read the Exciting Tech page first if you haven't heard my spiel about these things before, but the TL;DR is "one-way-acting pneumatic or hydraulic pistons with negligible friction/stiction, and ultra-loose tolerances which enables cheap construction."
+They're great little devices, the two main downsides are that the seals can handle maybe 1/10th of conventional hydraulic pressures which means you're giving up a lot of max force in exchange for these advantages, and the seals themselves are fiddly to produce in long aspect ratios, but as I'll explain below there are viable manufacturing methods to solve that.

-While stuck at home with my dad's luxuriously equipped workshop for wood and composites, I think I advanced the state of the art somewhat.
+While stuck at home with my parents and my dad's luxuriously equipped workshop for wood and composites, I think I advanced the state of the art in some useful ways.
 I'm not pursuing this concept professionally because novel robotic actuator startups are a brutally hard business, but I think this could be a fantastic phd project for somebody, and might be an awesome unlock for open source robotic arms.
-If you're interested in adopting this project, please read to the end because I'd like to support you.
 This post is a bit messy because I did this work 2.5 years before writing it, but here we go!

 Let's Use Carbon Fiber